alekwiecien/storefrontcloud-cli/README.md

 ### Execute remote command

-Storefront Cloud CLI tool allows You to execute the remote commands within the selected PODs:
+Storefront Cloud CLI tool allows you to execute the remote commands within the selected PODs:

 ```bash
 node scripts/cli.js exec --pod=front -- ps
 node scripts/cli.js exec --pod=api -- ps
 ```

 **Note:** You may also use the exact POD name by the switches presented above.
-If no switch is used - then the default POD (selected by `cli.js pod`) and the default Namespace (selected by `cli.js namespace`) are being used.
+If no switch is used, then the default POD (selected by `cli.js pod`) and the default Namespace (selected by `cli.js namespace`) are used.

 <img src="doc/exec-command.png" />